 Is it safe to walk on the ice?

 No!
 Ice over a rapidly moving body of water like you’ll find at the base of the Falls is very unsafe.
 Almost a century ago, people were allowed to walk on the ice bridge and it became a regular part of the attraction in winter, however that changed when three lives were lost due to breakage in the ice.

-Watch the video below to see the snow and ice accumulation during the 2015 polar vortex
+Watch the video below to see the snow and ice accumulation of the Frozen Falls:

 Want to learn more about Niagara Falls?
 Explore the Falls here!